Requirements for the Major and Minor in Religious Studies (RLS)

 C. Breadth requirement: Four RLS courses in areas outside the area emphasis.

 D. Upper-Division Writing Requirement

 Majors are required to demonstrate a capability for expressing themselves effectively in writing.
-They should meet this requirement by taking RLS 301 before the end of their junior year and achieving a special overall rating of "satisfactory" on the written work in that course apart from the course grade.
+They should meet this requirement by taking RLS 301 before the end of their junior year, co-registering in the 0-credit RLS 459, and achieving a special overall rating of "satisfactory" in RLS 459 based on the written work completed for RLS 301.
 An overall rating of "unsatisfactory" necessitates remedial action.
 More detailed information about this requirement is available from the program.

 Students should consult with the department advisor to ensure that their plan for completing the Upper Division Writing Requirement is consistent with university graduation requirements for General Education.
 Students completing the Stony Brook Curriculum (SBC) must complete a course that satisfies the "Write Effectively within One's Discipline" (WRTD) learning objective to graduate.
 The Upper Division Writing Requirement is consistent in most cases with the SBC learning outcomes for WRTD.

 Religious Studies majors who have maintained a grade point average of 3.50 in the major and 3.00 overall through their junior year may be invited to attempt the degree in Religious Studies with honors.